Introduction

 Access Application Contents: Locate the

-file that was just created.
-Right-click on it and chooseShow Package Contents
+.xcarchivefile that was just created.
+Right-click on it and chooseShow Package Contents.
+Then, navigate toProducts > Applications. -

 Create Payload Folder: Inside the